Providing Divorce Mediation Services Throughout California

 The other legal alternatives of common law marriage in California are cohabitation agreements and domestic partnerships.

 If you are facing problems or confusion with common-law marriage in California, Dina Haddad, California-based divorce attorney-mediator, can help you.
-Her office offers a free consultation for this purpose.
+Her office offers a FREE Consult for Common Law Marriage related matters.
 Book today.

 This article describes California common law marriage in detail, from its history to the rights of unmarried couples living together.